-These homemade Cinnamon Twists are a sweet and buttery treat that takes just minutes to prepare.
+These homemade Puff Pastry Cinnamon Twists are a sweet and buttery treat that takes just minutes to prepare.
 Serve with a drizzle of icing for a fun dessert, or even as part of your next brunch or afternoon coffee.

-Homemade Cinnamon Twists
+Puff Pastry Cinnamon Twists

-This recipe for Cinnamon Sugar Twists uses grocery store puff pastry to create the most light, buttery, delicious, and easy dessert perfect for serving at any time of day.
+This Cinnamon Twists Recipe uses grocery store puff pastry to create the most light, buttery, delicious, and easy dessert perfect for serving at any time of day.
 The smell from the oven alone will be enough to make you do a little happy dance.
 And since these take less than 15 minutes to prepare and just about 10 minutes to bake, you’ll have plenty of reasons to celebrate.

-Ingredients in Cinnamon Twists
+Ingredients in This Cinnamon Twist Recipe

 - Puff Pastry - I recommend buying an all-butter puff pastry if you can.
 It’s best to thaw your puff pastry overnight in the fridge so that it doesn’t crack.
 Feel free to cut the straws to whatever size you like.